 In the case of Hosanna-Tabor Evangelical Lutheran Church and School v.
 EEOC (2012), Americans United joined with the ACLU and other groups others in urging the Court to limit the “ministerial exception” only to cases where adverse employment actions were religiously motivated.

 Although Americans United often enter into coalitions with likeminded organizations, including the American Jewish Congress and American Jewish Committee, the uncompromising approach of Americans United has made such relationships somewhat uneasy.

 AU is also involved in education on strict church-state separation

 Legal advocacy is not the group’s only tactic.
 Indeed, in many ways its primary role is educational.
 Its monthly Church and State chronicles church-state conflict across the country and editorializes on timely issues from a separationist perspective.

 The group generates innumerable press releases, legislative alerts, and e-mail communications across the spectrum of its concerns.

 Most important, Lynn, the group’s executive director, has a national reputation in the media as the “go-to” person for a separationist view on a hot-button church-state dispute.
-Lynn, who headed the organization for 25 years, announced that he would retire at the end of 2017.Send Feedback on this article
+Lynn, who headed the organization for 25 years, retired at the end of 2017.Send Feedback on this article